madatoo/juiceme-ms4/README.md

 2. Responsive menu placed on the right side of the page.
 3. Visible and intuitive navigation bar during the browser the whole page.
 4. A footer stuck at the bottom of each page with contact details on the left-hand side, Copyright information placed on the middle  and social media icons and Privacy Policy on the right-hand side, to follow shop on Instagram, Facebook and You Toube.
 Those links will open in separate pages.
-I will begin by creating the mobile first design, because currently, most people look at websites on their smartphones before they check them online on bigger devices, such as tablets or laptops. (and that’s are our customers behaviours).
+I will begin by creating the mobile first design, because currently, most people look at websites on their smartphones before they check them online on bigger devices, such as tablets or laptops (and these are our customer's behaviours).
 Those features will apply to all of the pages on my website.
 #### Home page
 The home page is going to include all of the features listed above.
-It will also have a jumbotron with clearly described mission (one sentence) and button to visit this shop That's give my audience a breafly info about purpose of this page.
+It will also have a jumbotron with clearly described mission (one sentence) and button to visit this shop This is to give my audience brief info about the purpose of this page.
 #### Shop page
 Contains all the available products in store.
 #### Login page
-This page allow the users login to their personalised account or create it when the visitor does not have own profile yet.
+This page allows the users to login to their personalised account or to create it when the visitor does not have their own profile yet.

 ## Technologies Used